techgrounds/cloud-6-repo-MJLippai/08_Python_01/PRG-05 Conditions.md

 Create a new script.
 Ask the user of your script for a number.
 Give them a response based on whether the number is higher than, lower than, or equal to 100.

+Make the game repeat until the user inputs 100.
 ### Used sources

 Experience gained from edx.org